krisek/audioloader/README.md

 # TODO / ISSUES

 - (Better) playlist management
-- At the moment the application plays in consume mode, ie. there no rewind option
+- At the moment the application plays in consume mode, ie. there is no rewind option

 # About
 The application was created by Kristof Imre Szabo.